Passover DinnerPassover CelebrationHappy Jewish Passover

 Lunch

 A Jewish man took his Passover lunch to eat outside in the park.
 He sat down on a bench and began eating.
-Since Jews do not eat leavened bread during the eight day holiday, he was eating Matzoh, flat crunchy unleavened bread that has dozens of perforations.
-A little while later a blind man came by and sat down next to him.
+Since Jews do not eat leavened bread during the eight-day holiday, he was eating Matzo, flat crunchy unleavened bread that has dozens of perforations.
+A little later, a blind man came by and sat down next to him.
 Feeling neighborly, the Jewish man passed a sheet of matzo to the blind man.
-The blind man handled the matzo for a few minutes, looked puzzled, and finally exclaimed, "Who wrote this crap?"
+The blind man handled the matzo for a few minutes, looked puzzled, and finally exclaimed, "Who wrote this?"

 Passover Knight